secgroundzero/CS-Aggressor-Scripts/README.md

 ## Description

-These scripts will notify you when:
+These scripts will notify you via Slack application when:

 - The client connects to the team server
 - A team member posts something in the event log